outdoor survival kit contents laid out on a log

 Using a folding saw is the quickest way to process wood in the wild

 When time is of the essence, setting up a survival camp and/or making a signal fire needs to be quick.
+Save your knife’s blade for more important survival tasks.

 Related: Tired of axe struggles?
 Learn why BIGBOY folding saws are the clear winner!

-8. Water Purifier
+8. Make Drinkable Water Quickly with a Water Purifier

 Stelios drinking water from a Grayl water filtration bottle